Max Fleischer: Career

-The rotoscope
+The Rotoscope

 By 1914, the first commercially produced animated cartoons began to appear in movie theaters.
 They tended to be stiff and jerky.
 Fleischer devised an improvement in animation through a combined projector and easel for tracing images from a live-action film.
-This device, known as the rotoscope, enabled Fleischer to produce the first realistic animation since the initial works of Winsor McCay.
+This device, known as the Rotoscope, enabled Fleischer to produce the first realistic animation since the initial works of Winsor McCay.
 Although his patent was granted in 1917, Max and his brothers Joe and Dave Fleischer made their first series of tests between 1914 and 1916.

 First venture

 The Pathé Film exchange offered Max his first opportunity as a producer due in part to the fact that Dave had been working there as a film cutter since 1914.
 Max chose a political satire of a hunting trip by Theodore Roosevelt.
-After several months of labor, the film was rejected, and Max was making the rounds again when he was reunited with John R. Bray at Paramount.
+After several months of labor, the film was rejected, and Max was making the rounds again when he was reunited with John R. Bray at Paramount Pictures.
 Bray had a distribution contract with Paramount at the time and hired Max as production supervisor for his studio.
 With the outbreak of World War I, Max was sent to Fort Sill, Oklahoma to produce the first Army training films on subjects that included Contour Map Reading, Operating the Stokes Mortar, Firing the Lewis Machine Gun, and Submarine Mine Laying.
 Following the Armistice, Fleischer returned to Bray and the production of theatrical and educational films.